Store Kongensgade 79

 Store Kongensgade 79 is a property on Store Kongensgade, opposite Frederik's Church, in central Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1964.

 History

 17th and 18th centuries

 The site is located in the area known as New Copenhagen, which was not incorporated into the fortified city until the 1670s.
-The site was initially part of a larger property.
-The site was listed as No. 65 in 1756 and owned by one etatsråd Scheel.
+The site was initially part of a property listed in Copenhagen's first cadastre from 1689 as No. 157 in St. Ann's West Quarter.
+The same property was listed in the new cadastre of 1756 as No. 65 in 1756 and owned by one etatsråd Scheel's widow.

 The writer, politician and publisher Edvard Brandes resided on the third floor from 1793 to 1896.
 The politician Tyge Rothe (1877–1970) was a resident on the third floor from 1900 to 1904.

-19th century
+The Grocers Guild's sugar refinery

 The property was later merged with the adjacent No. 64 by Urtekræmmerlauget and used for the construction of a sugar refinery.
 The property was listed as No. 64 in the new cadastre of 1806.

-In the early 1720s, the property was acquired by sugar manufacturer Christoph Hedemann (born 1780).
-In 1722, he constructed the current buildings at the site.